heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Separate client, server and common events and errors
 - Move server communication into sconn and connmgr into listener
-  - Get rid of specific drop events
+  - Get rid of remaining specific drop events, use generic Drop + error
 - Add `-concurrent` flag to server for one goroutine per client conn
 - Check or replace session cleanup mechanism
 - Add a session timeout and max interval so client doesn't send to a closed conn